 - Orders on behalf of Clients of CAW SA (including those of its Dutch branch) are all executed through CAW FG.
-The best execution policy consequently applies to the same extent to all orders on behalf of Clients within the CAW group. - For orders on behalf of Clients executed over the counter, CAW ensures the fairness of the price offered to Clients by applying to Clients the price at which CAW executed the order on the market based on the c.
+The best execution policy consequently applies to the same extent to all orders on behalf of Clients within the CAW group. - For orders on behalf of Clients executed over the counter, CAW ensures the fairness of the price offered to Clients by applying to Clients the price at which CAW executed the order on the market based on the principles described in this policy. - Limit orders incur an additional risk to the likelihood of the order being executed.
+If the limit price cannot be c.
 Special situations

 When a Client provides specific instructions covering all or part of its order (e.g. an order submitted with a specific price limit or to be executed in a specific execution venue), CAW will execute the order in accordance with the specific instructions.
 This could prevent CAW from taking the measures it has designed and implemented in accordance with this policy to obtain the best possible result for the execution of the order, with regard to the aspects covered by the instructions.
-For all aspects of the order not covered by specific instructions, CAW will be subject to Best Execution requirements.
+For all aspects of the order not covered by specific instructions, CAW will be subject to best execution requirements.